PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Crying Bolin / Kissing Korra

-Crying Bolin and Kissing Korra a pair of related memes that derive from a scene in episode 5 of The Legend of Korra, where Korra kisses Mako.
-The memes both involve remixing stills or gifs from the scene to include a variety of different scenarios or characters.
+Crying Bolin and Kissing Korra are a pair of related memes that derive from a scene in episode 5 of The Legend of Korra’s first season, in which Bolin runs away crying after seeing Korra kiss his brother Mako.

 Inappropriate Timing Spongebob Banner

 Inappropriate Timing Spongebob Banner is an exploitable image series based on a Nickelodeon bumper banner featuring the cartoon character Spongebob Squarepants laughing with the caption “Up Next.”
 The popup banner is typically juxtaposed with emotional scenes from various films and television shows to mock poorly timed cross-promo ads displayed in the lower thirds during broadcast.
-The banner was first shown in a scene from the sixth episode of the animated television series The Legend of Korra, which aired on May 12th, 2012.
-During the broadcast, as the protagonist Korra was falling down from an arena, a banner ad of a laughing Spongebob Squarepants popped up at the bottom of the screen.
+The banner was first shown in a scene from the sixth episode of The Legend of Korra’s first season.
+During the broadcast, as Korra was falling down from a tall height, a banner ad of a laughing Spongebob Squarepants popped up at the bottom of the screen.
 The following day, an animated GIF of the scene was posted on the Korravangelist Tumblr blog with the description “Wow spongebob you’re a fucking asshole.
 Korra could have died.”
 Within three weeks, the post received over 16,200 notes.

 Then Everything Changed When The Fire Nation Attacked

-Then Everything Changed When The Fire Nation Attacked is a catchphrase from Avatar:The Last Airbender’s opening.
-It is often used as a caption in the final panel of multi-pane comics featuring invading Fire Nation Benders.
+Then Everything Changed When The Fire Nation Attacked is a catchphrase from Avatar:The Last Airbender’s opening narration.
+It is often used as a caption in the final panel of multi-panel comics as a humerus all-purpose ending.
 As a catchphrase, it is often added on to the end of sentences in a similar fashion to the quote I took an arrow in the knee.